 Home :: Safe Travel for Women :: Natural Disaster Survival

-More than 35,000 of them were in Sri Lanka, where I’ve just spent a month as I write this.
+More than 35,000 of them were in Sri Lanka, where I recently spent some time.

 According to the tsunami checklist prepared by the Red Cross, there are a number of steps to take to be

-If you happen to live in an area with aquatic life, be extra careful or you might come face-to-face with an alligator or water snakes.
-The other danger is downed power lines; electricity coupled with water is never something to take lightly.
-Just stay indoors.
+If you happen to live in an area with aquatic life, be extra careful or you might come face-to-face with an alligator or water snakes - so stay out of the water!
+The other danger is downed power lines; electricity and water don't mix well.
+Stay indoors if you can.

 Like most natural disasters, the best protection is to anticipate, to prepare and plan and avoid – where possible – being taken by surprise.